Skip to main content

 Schema reference

-The CSV schema is hierarchical: each command embeds rows from prior pipeline stages.
-There are two pipelines, sharing the early stages:
+The CSV schema is hierarchical: each command embeds rows from prior stages of the workflow it belongs to.

-• Recipe pipeline: sync → build → run → apply → add → commit → push.
+• Recipe workflow: sync → build (optional) → run → apply → add → commit → push.

-• Publish pipeline: sync → build → publish (the LST publication path used by mass ingest and CI).
+• Publish workflow: sync → build → publish (the LST publication path used by mass ingest).

-In addition, mod exec (type=exec) and mod git checkout (type=checkout) emit standalone traces that are not part of either pipeline chain.
+In addition, mod exec (type=exec) and MCP server tool calls (type=mcp) emit standalone traces that are not part of either workflow chain.

-The full column-by-column reference lives in the BI-templates repo:
+The full column-by-column reference is the trace.csv reference.

 A quick orientation: